 Special Educational Needs or Disabilities

-Government policy in regards to the provision made available to children and young people with special educational needs or disabilities came into force on 1st September 2014.
+Government policy for the provision made available to children and young people with special educational needs or disabilities came into force on 1st September 2014.

-These changes require Local Authorities to work hand in hand with education, medical and social care as well as young people, parents and carers in order to come up with and review a clear and transparent guide to the services that are available.
-This clear and transparent guide is known as the ‘Local Offer‘.
+This policy required Local Authorities to work hand in hand with education, medical and social care together with young people, parents and carers in order to review and provide a clear and transparent guide to the services that are available.
+Guidance was agreed and is known as the ‘Local Offer‘.

 Local authorities have a statutory duty to develop and publish a Local Offer, setting out in one place information about the support they expect to be available in their area across education, health and social care for children and young people in their area who have SEN or are disabled, including those who do not have Education, Health and Care (EHC) plans.